-Daniela was born and raised between two cities that border the Río de la Plata, the limit between Argentina and Uruguay.
-She has Austrian heritage from her mother.
-In it, charrúa calm is mixed in balance with Saxon precision.
+Daniela was born and raised between two cities that border the Río de la Plata, the geographical limit between Argentina and Uruguay.
+She has Austrian heritage on her mother’s side.
+In her personality she blends, in balance, the tranquility of the Charrúa people with the Saxon precision.
 She likes dance, experimental music and movies.
-Her eyes, framed by “Fridakalhian” eyebrows, go wide when she is amazed.

 Kitchen and maintenance

 Lidia grew up in a very small town in northern Argentina, in an area of alfalfa plantations.
 Her first bond with the kitchen was, as for many, through her mother, who was very fond of cooking and even sold empanadas for special occasions in Cachi.
-At the age of 13, she moved to the capital city of Salta, beginning her movement to larger cities, where she completed high school and worked taking care of a child with different abilities.
-In 1993 she moved to Buenos Aires where she continued working as a nanny.
+At the age of 13, she moved to the capital city of Salta, where she completed high school and finally, in 1993 she moved again to Buenos Aires.

 In ‘ace she maintains our space and cooks a meal that does not go unnoticed and that many artists say they miss when they leave.
 The repulgue of her empanadas is perfect and the mashed potatoes priceless!